 Each of the above requirements might require you to gain further related knowledge.

-Coming from an IT background, it would be safe to assume that you have some experience with programming languages and database management systems.
+It would be safe to assume that you have some experience with programming languages and database management systems from an IT background.

 - Gain programming experience in Python or R.